 In fact, the ideal region for growing flax spans as far south as northern France and toward northerly regions of the Netherlands.
 Loamy soil, and a temperate oceanic climate characterizes the best flax-growing land, which stretches across this 90,000 hectares wide Atlantic coastal belt.
 Flax farming throughout this zone has a long history, with over 5,000 farms producing high quality and traditionally grown flax linen.

 Because of this ideal environment, flax grown here produces the longest fibers with the least amount of inputs such as fertilizers or pesticides—and all without irrigation.
 Because of natural humidity and rainfall, flax stalks can be retted—fermented to separate the fibers—in the fields and without chemicals.

 In addition to flax farming, traditional flax belt processes of scutching, spinning, and weaving have been passed down through generations to ensure a uniquely quality product and respect for the fiber.

 Flax can, of course, be grown in other parts of the world, such as Eastern Europe and China.
 However, since flax is not native to these places, more inputs are required to keep pests away and to initiate the retting process, and usually this results in an inferior product.

 How we source our linen

 The Modern Dane’s flax linen products are all made from certified European Flax®, which is grown in Belgium, France, and the Netherlands.
-Our fitted sheets are OEKO-TEX® certified, and our duvet covers are also GOTS certified—these certifications confer a promise of organic farming practices and full traceability, and stringent tests for banned and regulated substances that can be harmful to your health.
+Our linen is OEKO-TEX® as well as GOTS certified—these certifications confer a promise of organic farming practices and full traceability, and stringent tests for banned and regulated substances that can be harmful to your health.

 Using flax grown in traditional regions, and woven in Guimarães, Portugal, where the art of weaving has been perfected over generations, we strive to deliver you products you trust—in quality, safety, and ethics—for an affordable price.